jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 launcher.add({ command: command_id });
 ```

-We will leave the rest of the implementation up to you!
+The rest of the implementation up to you!

 :::{hint}
-Follow the same steps you followed to register your command with the {term}`command palette <command palette>`.
+Follow the same steps you followed to register our command with the {term}`command palette <command palette>`.
 Reuse the same command!
 :::